alexanderson1993/space-edventures/documentation/tarron_notes.md

 ## TODO

-- [ ] Limit centers' permissions on objects that don't directly have the center's ID on the object
+- [x] Limit centers' permissions on objects that don't directly have the center's ID on the object
   - Existing resolvers might need to have this check added on them
 - [ ] flight type from record
   - center
 - [X] User profile get flight hours and class hours (parse badges)
-- [ ] Messages
+- [x] Messages
 - [ ] Double check permissions on everything (since front-end can't do any secure permission checking)

 ## Working on

 - [x] Edit flight record
 - [ ] Badge -> flight query (found in flightRecord)
+- [ ] flightRecordUser
+  - [ ] flightUserRecordCreate - stopped in the middle of this, need to build out model
+  - [ ] Test
+- [ ] Test all of Flight Record GraphQL

 ## Recently Finished